 - IT Director

 When looking at the larger ITDM audience, they are all very different.
 They have different affinities and interests and express themselves differently on social media.
 In this case, we’re looking at just one small IT audience segment.

-The research below shows the top business and technology media publications that ITDMs follow on social media in order of affinity.
+The research below shows the top technology and business media publications that ITDMs follow on social media in order of affinity.
 Most of these media outlets are what you would expect–the New York Times, Wall Street Journal, WIRED, The Economist, and Harvard Business Review.
 When ITDMs are interested in technology news, they read Engadget, The Verge, ArsTechnica, ZDNet, and Fast Company.